nottaro/littleroot/content/11Economics/MarketPower.md

 	- Synergy and Australia Post are government regulated monopolies.
 - An oligopoly is a market with a few large dominant firms
 	- Coles and Woolworths dominate the grocery market in Australia

+### Monopoly
+- Monopoly is a type of market structure where there is
+	- A single firm dominating the market for a product, and
+	- Where high barriers to entry (factors making it difficult for other firms to enter the industry) ensure that the monopoly position of the single seller can be preserved.
+- Monopoly power, also known as market power, refers to the ability of a firm or a group of firms to control the price of the product they sell.
+- Monopoly power can be exercised not only by monopolies, but also by firms in oligopolies, where there are a few large sellers.